StuartJO/MotionStructuralConnectivity/README.md

 # MotionStructuralConnectivity

-This repository contains all the code to reproduce the results and figures in
+This repository contains all the code to reproduce the results and figures in Oldham et al., 2020.
+The efficacy of different preprocessing steps in reducing motion-related confounds in diffusion MRI connectomics.

 MAIN_ANALYSIS.m will perform all of the analyses done in the paper.